dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 * Train a state-of-the-art model with [Fastai](https://www.fast.ai/).
 {{< /notice >}}

+Additionally, I trained a deep learning classification model on the clean data using Fastai.
+View the training notebook [here](https://github.com/dnth/fastdup-manage-clean-curate-blogpost/blob/main/train_clean.ipynb).
+The performance on the validation set is approximately 94.9% comparable to the [winning solutions of the competition](https://medium.com/@afzalsayed96/1st-place-solution-for-intel-scene-classification-challenge-c95cf941f8ed).

-I hope you've learned a thing or two from this blog post.
+I hope you've enjoyed and learned a thing or two from this blog post.
 If you have any questions, comments, or feedback, please leave them on the following Twitter/LinkedIn post or [drop me a message](https://dicksonneoh.com/contact/).
 <!-- {{< tweet dicksonneoh7 1534395572022480896>}}